ds300/derivablejs/README.md

 cells[0].swap(x => x+1);
 // $> 4
 ```

-Sure it's a tad more verbose, but *this is JS*; I'm not a miracle worker.

 [Reagent](https://github.com/reagent-project/reagent)'s `atom`/`reaction` stack can handle runtime graph composition too (like Havelock, it uses dereference-capturing to infer edges).
 Reagent also does automatic memory management!
 Unfortunately, it doesn't do transactions and can only do laziness for 'active' derivation branches.